Descriptions: Pastoral Theology & Evangelism

 PTH 624 Leading Change and Revitalizing Ministries

-which may assist in the revitalizing of the ministries and growth of the local church that has experienced declining effectiveness.
+A study of the dynamics of church planning and church growth focusing on the psychological and sociological hindrances to lay participation.
+Attention is also given to approaches which may assist in the revitalizing of the ministries and growth of the local church that has experienced declining effectiveness.

 PTH 625 Effective Leadership